 The overall prevalence is estimated at ~2 per 10,000 live births 3.

 At least 32 groups 3 with more than 350 distinct entities have been described 6.
-One way of broadly classifying them is onto limb deficiency, limb shortening/dysplastic or non-limb shortening types.
-Another way of categorising can be according to if the dysplasia is sclerosing or non-sclerosing.
+One way of broadly classifying them is into limb deficiency, limb shortening/dysplastic or non-limb shortening types.
+Another way of categorising is by whether the dysplasia is sclerosing or non-sclerosing.

 Rhizomelic dwarfism is characterised by limb shortening, being most notable proximally: